TopView/signal-say/README.md

 **Program files**

     say             - THE MAIN PROGRAM HERE
-    args            - Helper utility used with -V / --verbose command line option to show effect of word splitting
+    args            - Helper utility used with -V / --verbose option to show effect of word splitting

 **Misc. files**